Gargamiel/PokeWorld/README.md

 **Other Pokémon mod**: No.

+**Giddy-up!, animals bionics and other animals QoL mods**: Maybe, Pokémon control when battling is handled in this mod, so there might be compatibility issues with others.
+As for bionics, it may work for some Pokémon but not all, hopefully we can make patches for that, because who wouldn't want Pokémon with bionics or laser eyes?

 **Mods with new biomes**: No, custom biomes will not feature any Pokémon, need to patch these biomes to add Pokémon spawn rates.

 Information about other mods will be added based on tests and feedback from the community.
+If patches are made available i will also link to them here.

 ## Translation

 This mod is in english but should fully support translation.
-If you are a translator, feel free to create a patch (try to respect your respective language grammar conventions and syntax regarding the Pokémon media), the best ones will be added here.
+If you are a translator, feel free to create a patch (try to respect your respective language grammar conventions and syntax regarding the Pokémon media), I'll add them here.
 Please notice me if you find any typo / mistakes in the base (english) mod.

 ## Q&A